School Procedures

 • ➡ Avoid wires and cables on the floor where there is more student traffic.
 This will prevent students from tripping and falling.

-• ➡ Drop off students according to the protocol for that class.
+• ➡ Drop off students according to the protocol for that school’s procedure, like the pick up it can differ from each school site.

 • ➡ Repack kits to their original condition.
 Take note of any consumables that need to be restocked.
 Email “[email protected]” with any supply and/or repair requests.